 Meal prepping on weekends when you have more free time is a great way to eat healthier and save time and money!

-2. Include Exercise Into Your Schedule
+2. Weave Exercise Into Your Schedule

 Remote work often includes online work, which also means sitting for hours every day.
 Don’t allow your health to suffer due to your work responsibilities.
 Instead, set fitness goals and schedule exercise throughout your week.